Rory Gallagher’s Vox AC30 Amp

 I still use an AC30 with a treble booster, plug into the Normal channel, I also have a 100W Marshall with 4 by 12 and a 50W Marshall combo.
 The Vox counteracts the harshness of the Marshall sound.John Perry for International Musician & Recording World – February 1989

 All in all, it seems that the Vox AC30 was more or less a constant, while other amps came and went.
-There’s probably a lot more amps that weren’t mentioned here, that Rory did use, but they seem to always have been just a supplement to the Vox.
+There are probably a lot more amps that weren’t mentioned here, that Rory did use, but they seem to always have been just a supplement to the Vox.